amis-erc20/amisdex/help/listing-a-token.md

 ### Contact Us

-To get a token listed, send a message in GitChat(https://gitter.im/AMIS-DELTA-DEX/Lobby) or raise an issue in [our github repo](https://github.com/amisdex/amis-exchange-www).
+To get a token listed, send a message in <a href="https://gitter.im/AMIS-DELTA_DEX/Lobby/" target="_blank">Gitchat</a>, slack <a href="https://amisolution.slack.com/" target="_blank"></a> or raise an issue in [our github repo](https://github.com/amisdex/amis-exchange-www).
 Make sure you let us know the Ethereum address of the token you want listed!